NetDenizen/booru-wizard/README.md

 * The image is currently overlaid on a black background.
 If transparency is present, this might cause a measure of confusion to the user, so I will consider changing this to the standard alternating gray boxes pattern.

 * Normally, the software periodically updates its output files, in case it suddenly crashes before its normal closing procedure would be done.
 Currently, this process runs in the background without any feedback to the user.
 I consider adding some kind of indication for it.

+* Currently, the software only identifies which files to open by their name, allowing the metadata files to freely be applied to any image.
+This could be considered a useful feature since the information can be readily copied and transferred between images.
+On the other hand, it could lead to mistaken application of metadata to the wrong image.

+  The solution I consider is to implement some sort of hashing to identify images.
+This could be a complex component of the software itself, and I am not sure it is within the scope of purpose for the software to act as a search engine.